Paid Content, Free Content, and Freemium Content Differences

 Cross-Promotion to Other Media

 You started a website as an extension of your traditional media platform.
 But the usual cross-promotion can be more complicated when your content comes with a price tag.

-Even if content is widely available on other sites, it can still be used to cross-promote to your other media, such as cross-promoting your TV station's coverage.
+Even if the content is widely available on other sites, it can still be used to cross-promote to your other media, such as cross-promoting your TV station's coverage.
 A story on your local school system's performance can simply include the basics on one platform and a complete report on the other.

 Exclusive content is critical.
 Visitors will be unwilling to pay for the same news they can find elsewhere, like the school system report.
 You could lure readers with a sneak peek of the story that's only available to website subscribers before offering it on the free part of your site or in your traditional media outlet.